heartpoints/heartpoints.org/README.md

 ## Facebook Integration

 The app integrates with facebook.
 To manage the integration, visit https://developers.facebook.com/apps/1010813445640879 (you will need access).
+From that page, in the left nav, click Roles and then Roles again, then add the facebook user.
+They may need to verify their account / register as a facebook developer to proceed.

 To log in via facebook, navigate to `/dev`